bohlinger/wavy/docs/vietnam22_2.rst

 Vietnam Validation Workshop 2022 #2
 ===================================
-The following examples are tailored to the 4. **wavy** Vietnam Validation Workshop in fall 2022.
-While the forst part in spring 2022 was dedicated to trajectories, this workshop will focus on some simple examples that can be used as python code snippets in your workflow.
+The following examples are tailored to the 4. **wavy** Vietnam Validation Workshop and second workshop in 2022.
+While the first part in 2022 was in spring and dedicated to trajectories, this workshop will focus on some simple examples that can be used as python code snippets in your workflow.

 1. **wavy** config files
 ########################
-For this work shop you will need the following config files:
+For this workshop you will need the following config files:

 .. code-block:: bash